 Did you lose your job?
 Did you or a family member suffer an injury or illness that has led to overwhelming medical expenses?
 Are you suddenly facing financial stress because of some other event that you never saw coming?
 If so, run – don’t walk – to NY bankruptcy attorney Michael H. Schwartz, P.C.

 For more than 40 years, attorney Michael H. Schwartz has helped people to use the bankruptcy process to get their lives back on track in New Rochelle, New York and throughout Westchester County.
 He has earned a reputation for helping his clients to wipe out their debts while preserving their homes, their cars and, ultimately, their dignity.
 Contact us now and learn more about how we can help with your bankruptcy or foreclosure defense in New Rochelle.

-- 1 How Can a New Rochelle Bankruptcy Lawyer Help You?
+- 1 How Can a New Rochelle Bankruptcy Attorney Help You?

-- 2 What Types of Bankruptcy Cases Do We Handle?
+- 2 What Types of New Rochelle Bankruptcy Cases Do We Handle?